Category Archives: Selling Your Home

 If you know things need to be done take care of them.
 Fix little things like burned out light bulbs, leaky faucets, or electrical switches that don’t work.
 If you really want to be proactive you can do a pre-home inspection and find out exactly what issues would come up on an inspection report.
 This gives you time to fix or evaluate the issues before putting the house on the market.
 We have home inspectors we can recommend if you need help with this.

 If you’d like more ideas on getting your home ready contact and request our free Room By Room Review booklet.
 We can email you a copy of this booklet or come out and personally give you our recommendations on what to do and what not to do.

-11 Reasons Sellers Should List During the Holiday Season
+11 Reasons Home Sellers Should List During the Holiday Season

-We made it past Thanksgiving and now December will be over before we know it.
+We are rolling toward the end of October and Thanksgiving is right around the corner.
 Many home seller chose to pull their homes off the market this time of year and wait until Spring to sell.
 Here are 11 reasons sellers should list during the Holiday Season.

 11. By selling now, you may have an opportunity to be a non-contingent buyer during the Spring, when many more houses are on the market for less money!
 This will allow you to sell high and buy low.

 10. You can sell now for more money and we will provide for a delayed closing or extended occupancy until early next year.

 9. Even though your house will be on the market, you still have the option to restrict showings during the six or seven days around the Holidays.